Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares: Acknowledgment

-We would like to thank Professor Atanas Stefanov from University of Alabama, Birmingham for helpful discussions on Fourier transforms.
-Anant Raj is supported by \textit{Marie-Curie Foundation} via \textit{Marie-Curie Fellowship}.
-Mert G\"urb\"uzbalaban's research is partially supported by the Office of Naval Research Award Number N00014-21-1-2244, National Science Foundation (NSF) CCF1814888 and NSF DMS-2053485.
-Lingjiong Zhu is grateful to the partial support from a Simons Foundation Collaboration Grant and the grant NSF DMS-2053454 from the National Science Foundation.
-Umut \c{S}im\c{s}ekli’s research is supported by the French government under management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
+{A.R is supported by the a Marie Sklodowska-Curie Fellowship (project NN-OVEROPT 101030817).
+M.G.'s research is supported in part by the grants Office of Naval Research Award Number N00014-21-1-2244, National Science Foundation (NSF) CCF-1814888 and NSF DMS-2053485.
+U.\c{S}.'s research is supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) and the European Research Council Starting Grant DYNASTY – 101039676.
+L.Z. is grateful to the support from a Simons Foundation Collaboration Grant and the grants NSF DMS-2053454, NSF DMS-2208303 from the National Science Foundation.}